linakramerr/ards/README.md

 This repository includes:

  + Analysis code used to obtain results. (add as knitted .RMDs)
+ + Example code to illustrate analysis steps:
- + A fictional example data set.
+   -- exampledata.rds: a fictional example data set
- + The code used to simulate the example data set.
+   -- example_data_simularion.R: script used to simulate the exampledata set.
- + A script using the example data set to illustrate the mediation analysis approach.
+   -- example_analysis.R: script using the exampledata to illustrate the employed mediation analysis approach.